 By using a tool such as Yoast SEO that enables you to enter more than just 1 focus keyphrase.
 This leads us to the next step, determining keyphrase (or keyword) synonyms.

-So you entered “best on hotel on Lake George.”
+Therefore, you entered “best on hotel on Lake George.”
 Maybe someone is searching for “best resort on Lake George” or “best lodge on Lake George.”
 Enter this as a synonym to designate this as an alternate focus keyphrase.
 Google recognizes synonyms, so by designating synonyms you make it clear that you want to show up for these.
-Don’t leave it up to chance.
+In short, don’t leave it up to chance.

 This is where you might think there is some overlap between synonyms and the related keyphrases.
 There very well might be too.
 So starting with your initial focus keyphrase – “best hotel on Lake George,” let’s look at some related keyphrases we could add to our hotel example:

 - “best hotel in Adirondacks”

 - “award-winning Adirondack hotel”